skip to content

 Will records be kept about my counselling?

-Yes.
-In accordance with professional practice, the University Staff Counselling Centre records some anonymised information for statistical purposes and the contact information that you provide us with on your pre-counselling form.
 Counsellors also keep brief notes following each counselling session.
-All of these records are strictly confidential and are not released outside the Service apart from in the exceptional circumstances described in our confidentiality policy
+All of these records are stored securely and are not released outside the service apart from in the exceptional circumstances described in our confidentiality policy.

 What if I am worried about someone else?

-If you are worried about a friend, partner, colleague or relative, you can arrange a single consultation session to discuss your concerns.
-We may not be able to respond immediately, but we will do our best to see you quickly.
+If you are worried about a friend, partner, colleague or relative, you can arrange a single consultation session to discuss your concerns, but hold in mind that this is not an emergency service.